 LaFaive is perhaps best known, however, for his cutting-edge, scholarly work examining state “economic development” programs.
 His studies and frequent commentaries on this topic have garnered him a national, if not international reputation as a respected government development critic and were probably influential in the decision to kill the Michigan Economic Growth Authority, the state’s high-profile corporate welfare program.

-LaFaive is typically interviewed more than 125 times a year by members of the press seeking comment on fiscal issues and remains a popular public speaker.
+LaFaive has been interviewed more than 1,300 times by the media in the last ten years.
+He is typically interviewed more than 125 times a year by members of the press seeking comment on fiscal issues and remains a popular public speaker.

 He has undergraduate and graduate degrees in economics from Central Michigan University.

 LaFaive is married and resides in Midland, MI.

 By Michael D. LaFaive

 Not surprisingly, Gov. Rick Snyder and others are looking to lower those costs. … more

 That conclusion doesn't bode well for Michigan, which is known for having a relatively hostile labor climate and which over the last 10 years has seen its overall national economic freedom ranking tumble. … more

 The Auditor General's examination focused on reviews conducted by the agency that oversees MEGA.
 In other words, this was a review conducted to determine whether or not MEGA companies granted selective tax breaks have used proper "job count and salary information." … more

 Both studies found that the program had no impact on overall job creation in the state.
 Another study found that Michigan would have been better off economically if the state had just cut taxes for all businesses instead of operating a targeted tax break program. … more